Need more details?

 - Prepares students for medical school admissions.
 Admission to med school is hard, and even if you’re sure you can get in somewhere, a better application allows more school choice, more scholarships, and eventually a better residency/career.
 Students have access to volunteering, MCAT and AMCAS preparation resources, and research opportunities in the medical humanities.

 - Offers intensive shadowing.
 Shadowing in the US is difficult to arrange and simultaneously essential for pre-meds.
-Even when secured, US shadowing can be of poor quality.
+An Atlantis Fellowship gives you 20 hours per week and lets you rotate specialties.

 - Is a global experience.
 Pre-meds should understand healthcare in a global context to broaden their horizons and expand their perspective as a physician.
 Additionally our host countries see government as having a greater role in healthcare.
 Since the US is moving in that direction, such perspective is key.

 - Runs during university breaks, so that pre-med students can gain a global experience without missing important pre-req classes.

 - Helps students decide if medicine is the right path.
 Most pre-med students have not spent significant time in a hospital setting and do not have a real view of medicine.

 The core of your Fellowship experience is spent at a global hospital shadowing various doctors in a variety of fields.
 Time spent in the hospital may vary daily, but our Fellows typically spend twenty hours or more per week, depending on the activity level of the hospital.
 We encourage students to come for at least four weeks to have a well-rounded experience in the different areas of the hospital.